 Particular alignments for shared performance projects are developed with the MA Contemporary Dance Performance and the new MA Composition and Creative Music Practice and a series of artistic and performative outputs are proposed for each year.

-In March 2020 Liz Roche Company led a Choreography & Composition Workshop with Professor Mel Mercier, Chair of Performing Arts, Course Director, BA World Music with the students from the MA in Composition and Creative Music Practice and MA in Contemporary Dance.
+Choreography & Composition Workshops – Led by Liz Roche and Professor Mel Mercier, Chair of Performing Arts, Course Director, BA World Music with the students from the MA in Composition and Creative Music Practice and MA in Contemporary Dance.